 - Extensive exposure to ultraviolet rays

-Symptoms of varicose veins can include pain, aching or cramping in your legs.
+Symptoms of varicose veins can include pain, aching, or cramping in your legs.
 You may also feel more tired or restless than usual.
-Sometimes, you experience burning, throbbing, tingling or heaviness in your legs.
-Swelling, ulcers and a darkening of your skin — especially around your ankles — are rarely seen symptoms, but are still possible.
+Sometimes, you experience burning, throbbing, tingling, or heaviness in your legs.
+Swelling, ulcers, and a darkening of your skin — especially around your ankles — are rarely seen symptoms but are still possible.

 Varicose Veins Natural Treatment

-You can try simple forms of treatment, such as wearing support hose or compression stockings, but these home remedies don’t always work.
+You can try simple forms of treatment, such as wearing a support hose or compression stockings, but these home remedies don’t always work.
 In Manhattan, your dermatology specialist may recommend lifestyle changes and other varicose veins natural treatments, such as:

 - Losing weight and eating a better diet